You are here

 Local Phenology Leader Certification Course

-The USA National Phenology Network’s Local Phenology Leader Certification Course is designed to help leaders establish a Nature's Notebook phenology monitoring program.
-It is most appropriate for leaders interested in developing long-term phenology datasets useable for research and engagement programs using Nature's Notebook.
-It is an interactive course where leaders work with a cohort of other Local Phenology Leaders and USA-NPN Outreach and Education Staff to gain the skills they need to begin recruiting volunteers, monitoring, analyzing observation data, and collaborating with community partners.
+The USA National Phenology Network’s Local Phenology Leader Certification Course is designed to help you establish a Nature's Notebook citizen science program.
+It is most appropriate for those interested in developing long-term phenology datasets and long-term engagement programs (not just one-time opportunities) using Nature's Notebook.
+The course is online and interactive; participants work with a cohort of others across the county and with USA-NPN Outreach and Education Staff to gain the skills need to develop a program plan, recruit volunteers, collect observations, analyze observation data, and collaborate with community partners.

 The Local Phenology Leader (LPL) Certification Course is an interactive and intensive 10-week, 60-80* hour Course requiring participation in a combination of online assignments, group discussions, and the development of an individualized program plan for phenology monitoring with Nature's Notebook.
 Participants must obtain a score of 80% on the overall course to become a Certified Local Phenology Leader, an award that designates trained leaders in Nature's Notebook system and highlights them on the LPL Certified Leaders page.

-For more information on Local Phenology Projects and Local Phenology Leaders, see our Local Phenology Program Planning Guide.
+For more information on Local Phenology Programs and Local Phenology Leaders, see our Local Phenology Program Planning Guide.
 This Guide also serves as the course Handbook.

 *Participants should plan to spend about 5 hours a week on the assignments.
 Depending upon your experience it may take slightly more time each week.

 What are the benefits of becoming a Certified Local Phenology Leader?

-1. Learn how to create and implement a sustainable long-term Nature's Notebook phenology monitoring program that lasts for more than 2 years.
+1. You will learn how to create and implement a sustainable long-term Nature's Notebook phenology monitoring program that lasts for more than 2 years.